wigy/chronicles_of_grunt/README.md

 * `templates` to run `build:templates` when any template file changes
 * `build` to run all build-tasks defined when any of their respective source file changes

-### Task: `files`

-Run complete scan of files in the repository and compare files found to the configuration.
-Report all files that does not belong to the configuration or are not commonly known files.
-Running `files:die` causes the script end with an error, if any unknown files are found.
-With `files:show` we can list all files and see categories how they are seen by the system.

 ### Task: `build`

 Generate files that are created from the source files.
 By default, everything that can